openhab/openhab-addons/bundles/org.openhab.binding.tacmi/README.md

 The _TA C.M.I.
 CoE Connection_ has to be manually configured.

 This thing reflects a connection to a node behind a specific C.M.I..
-This node could be every CAN-Capable device from TA which allows to define an CAN-Input.
+This node could be every CAN-Capable device from TA which allows to define a CAN-Input.

 | Parameter Label         | Parameter ID    | Description                                                                                                   | Accepted values        |
 |-------------------------|-----------------|---------------------------------------------------------------------------------------------------------------|------------------------|